awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

 ## Task 1: Configure network access to an instance<a name="ec2-instance-connect-setup-security-group"></a>

-You must configure the following network access to your instance so that you can install EC2 Instance Connect and enable your users to connect to your instance:
+You must configure the following network access to enable your users to connect to your instance using EC2 Instance Connect:
++ If your users are going to access your instances over the Internet, then a public IP address needs to be assigned to your instances.
+If your users are going to access your instances via the instance's private IP address, then you need to establish a private network connectivity to your VPC using AWS Direct Connect or
+AWS Site-to-Site VPN such that you can reach the instance's private IP address.

-+ Ensure that the security group associated with your instance [allows inbound SSH traffic](authorizing-access-to-an-instance.md#add-rule-authorize-access) on port 22 from your IP address\.
++ Ensure that the security group associated with your instance [allows inbound SSH traffic](authorizing-access-to-an-instance.md#add-rule-authorize-access) on port 22 from your IP address or from your network\.
 The default security group for the VPC does not allow incoming SSH traffic by default\.
 The security group created by the launch wizard allows incoming SSH traffic by default\.
 For more information, see [Authorizing inbound traffic for your Linux instances](authorizing-access-to-an-instance.md)\.
 + \(Browser\-based client\) We recommend that your instance allows inbound SSH traffic from the [recommended IP block published for the service](https://ip-ranges.amazonaws.com/ip-ranges.json)\.
 Use the `EC2_INSTANCE_CONNECT` filter for the `service` parameter to get the IP address ranges in the EC2 Instance Connect subset\.
 For more information, see [AWS IP Address Ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in the *Amazon Web Services General Reference*\.

 ## Task 2: \(Conditional\) Install EC2 Instance Connect on an instance<a name="ec2-instance-connect-install"></a>